richeeta/AIAuditor/README.md

 **Is this extension available in the BApp Store?**

-Not yet—but it’s on the way (hopefully)!
+Not yet—~~but it’s on the way (hopefully)~~!
 I submitted it to PortSwigger for review on December 2, 2024.

+**UPDATE (12/17/24):** PortSwigger has sent me this response:

+> Hi Richard,
+>
+> Unfortunately, we're still looking into the best way forward to integrate AI/LLM features into extensions in Burp.
+For now, this means that we are not able to progress your BApp Store extension submission.
+>
+> We are investigating different ways to help extension authors integrate this functionality into their extensions safely and securely.
+When we have further details to share, we'll make sure you're at the top of the list to know.
+> Please let us know if you need any further assistance.
+>
+> Cheers
+>
+> `REDACTED FOR PRIVACY`
+> PortSwigger
 **What should I do if I encounter bugs or crashes?**

 Please open a new issue.
 Include as much detail as possible—what you were doing, what went wrong, and any error messages you saw.
 The more I know, the faster I can fix it.
 Feedback is invaluable, and I genuinely appreciate users who take the time to report problems.